dc25/exactcover_cxx/README.md

 ###Testing

-Once you have built using any of the above methods you should be able to test your build by running "python tests/pentominoes.py" from the command line.
+After building you should be able to test your build by running "python tests/pentominoes.py" from the command line.
 You should see the following output.

+```
 Example covering:

-```
 llxuuvvv
 lxxxuvzz
 lfxuuvzn